hivemq/hivemq-policy-cookbooks/data-validation/multiple-coordinate-schemas/README.md

 curl -X POST --data @europe-schema-request.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/schemas
 ```

 ### Policy

 The next step is to create a policy using these two schemas for incoming MQTT messages matching the topic `location`.

-The following policy tests if incoming messages match either the USA schema or the Europe schema.
-When validation succeeds it will be logged at the `INFO`.
-When a validation fails it will be logged at the `WARN` level and include the client ID and reason for failure using the `$clientID` and `$validationResult` string substitutions:
+The following policy tests if incoming messages match either the USA schema or the Europe schema:

 `policy.json`:
 ```json